 Connecting with Sunshine Gospel Ministries of Chicago and their Bridge Builders program, this community trip is designed in a way to bring awareness and conversation to the many complexities people living in the inner city face on a daily basis.

-During this mission trip, you'll spend much of your time supporting local ministry partners connected to Sunshine Gospel Ministries as they work to renew their own neighborhoods.
-You may find yourself coming alongside members of the homeless community, working in community gardens, packing meals in a food pantry, praying for neighbors, or other neighborhood beautification projects.
-The work fluctuates day to day depending on the local partner's needs, but in each experience, we hope you'll be given opportunities to build relationships with local people and extend the work of the local church.
+During this mission trip, your team will work directly with our local Community Partners with the BridgeBuilder Program in Chicago.
+This trip is locally staffed which adds to its depth as everything your team will experience is shared through a local voice.
+Your team will spend part of your time supporting local ministry partners connected to Sunshine Gospel Ministries as they work to renew their own neighborhoods.
+You may find yourself working in community gardens, doing simple building renovations like painting, improving a playground, praying for neighbors, or other neighborhood beautification projects.
+The work fluctuates day to day depending on the local partner's needs, but in each experience, we hope you'll be given opportunities to meet with local people and extend the reconciliation work of the local church.

-Poverty has many layers and comes with many assumptions and misunderstandings from those not experiencing it.
+Inner city life has many layers and comes with many assumptions and misunderstandings from those not experiencing it.
 We believe education is a powerful tool as we seek to be bridge builders who love and serve others in different circumstances from ourselves.
-This trip will include several learning elements for your team to engage in as you enter into these hard conversations.
-We ask that you come with an open heart and mind ready to engage in these conversations.
+This trip will include several learning elements for your team to experience and engage with.
+As you enter into these hard yet vital conversations we ask that you come with an open heart and mind ready to be an active listener and learner around the complex topics of reconciliation and inequity

 Lodging

-Teams in Chicago will stay either at Sonshine Gospel or at a local apartment.
+Teams in Chicago will stay either at Sunshine Gospel or at local college apartments owned by Sunshine Gospel.

 Sleeping

-Cots or air mattresses will be provided but you will be responsible to bring your own bedding (sheets, pillow, blanket or sleeping bag).
+Cots or air mattresses will be provided but you will be responsible to bring your own bedding (sheets, pillow, blanket or sleeping bag and towels).

 Showers

-There will be limited shower facilities at the church where teams will be staying.
+There will be shower facilities at the housing facilities where teams will be staying.

 Bathrooms

-There will be bathrooms at the church where your team will be staying.
+There will be bathrooms where your team will be staying.
 Most work and outreach sites will have bathrooms as well.
 For those that do not, teams will need to take mid-day breaks to use a public restroom.

 Water